 On the back of this phone, you’ll find the dual-camera setup.
 You get a 13-megapixel main camera and a 2MP depth sensor.
 It’s not very versatile, and the photos aren’t great — but they’ll do the job for basic shots.
 Again, it’s one of those places where you really notice the price.

 So, who should buy this phone?
-If you want to save as much cash as possible and don’t anticipate using your phone for more than the most basic of use, then the Moto G Play will do the trick., which is exceptional.
+If you want to save as much cash as possible and don’t anticipate using your phone for more than the most basic of use, then the Moto G Play will do the trick.
+It starts at just $170, which is exceptional.

 The Moto G Power is the next step up from the Moto G Play and adds a number of features and performance improvements.
 You’ll still get the plastic build with the headphone jack and the fingerprint sensor, though on this phone that sensor is built into the power button instead of on the back.
 The device is a similar size to the Moto G Play too, though it’s a little bigger.
 It’s slightly thicker and taller, but the same width.
 Honestly, the differences are so minute that it won’t make much of a difference.